 New secretaries have been employed at the clinic to assist with reception, telephone, and consultations.
 Most are medical students who are trained to perform these tasks under supervision.

-Our permanent secretaries, Maj-Britt and Anne Berit have searched new challenges.
-We wish the best in the future!
+Our permanent secretaries, Maj-Britt and Anne Berit have searched for new challenges.
+We wish you the best in the future!
 (They are both in the clinic until October 30, 2018.)

 At the clinic, we collect and process personal information when the patients are affiliated with the clinic.

-Name of contract: The collection and disclosure of patient's health information
+Name of contract: The collection and disclosure of the patient's health information

 Purpose of data collection and processing: The main purpose of the collection and disclosure of health information is to enable the treatment of patients.
 In order to enable a patient’s treatment, it is necessary to provide health information to various healthcare providers, including, for settlement purposes.